-Upon discovering the event, AUI moved quickly to investigate and respond to the incident, assess the security of AUI systems, and notify potentially affected individuals.
-AUI is also working to implement additional safeguards and training to its employees.
-AUI is providing access to credit monitoring services for twelve (12) months through Kroll, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, RSD moved quickly to investigate and respond to the incident, assess the security of RSD systems, and notify potentially affected individuals.
+RSD is also working to implement additional safeguards and training to its employees.
+RSD is providing access to credit monitoring services for twelve (12) months, through Kroll, to individuals whose information was potentially affected by this incident, at no cost to these individuals.

-Additionally, AUI is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud.
-AUI is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, RSD is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.